Pilot Training Program in India: DGCA CPL Course Guide 2026

 Ready to find your best path to the skies?

 FMS Academy’s Airline Entrance Exam Preparatory Course helps you secure a seat.
-Get mentored by Senior Captain Manjeet (15+ years experience).
+Get mentored by a Senior Airline Captain (17+ years experience).

 Domestic cadet programs are airline-sponsored training pathways offered by Indian carriers.